Svilen-Stefanov/Data-Stream-Processing/README.md

 In case of Task2 our output is in the form of 10 files (one per user) with 5 colums:

 Suggestion 1, Suggestion 2, Suggestion 3, Suggestion 4, Suggestion 5

+Additional explanation of Task2: We output this per time window where these 5 columns are the top 5 user recommendations among all active users.
+It can occur that current time window has less than 5 active users in which case cells will have None value.
+Otherwise, value of cell is a tuple of (PersonId, Similarity_Score).

 In case of Task3 our output is in the form of 1 file with 5 colums: